frankmorgner/vsmartcard/virtualsmartcard/doc/README.txt

 For the Windows integration we extended `Fabio Ottavi's UMDF Driver for a Virtual Smart Card Reader`_ with a |vpcd| interface.
-To build |vpcd| for Windows we use `Windows Driver Kit 8.1 and Visual Studio 2013`_:
+To build |vpcd| for Windows we use `Windows Driver Kit 8.1 and Visual Studio 2013`_.
+If you choose to download the `Windows binaries`_, you may directly jump to step 3.

 1. In Visual Studio select :menuselection:`File --> Open --> Convert